-The Palm Beach County Reef Research Team (PBCRRT) is a group of volunteer scuba divers operating under the auspices of The Palm Beach Zoo, a non-profit conservation organization.
+Palm Beach County Reef Research Team, Inc. (PBCRRT) is a group of volunteer scuba divers operating as a 501(c)(3) charitable conservation organization.
 The Team was formed in 1991 to monitor the artificial reefs on a regular basis.
 PBCRRT works closely with Palm Beach County’s Department of Environmental Resources Management, which has obtained grants to underwrite the Team’s monitoring costs since 1996.

 What We Do